PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 17:21:33
+Last updated: 2024-04-07 17:22:06
-Random Quote: Euron Greyjoy is no man's notion of a king, if half of what Theon said of him was true.  -  Robb Stark
+Random Quote: February 13th.
+A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson